DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

 ![Alt text](Images/jen-server57.png)

-*Step 3: Transfer the public key from `JAN001` to all the other servers in the setup using the `ssh-copy-id` command**
+**Step 3: Transfer the public key from `JAN001` to all the other servers in the setup using the `ssh-copy-id` command.
+This configures `passwordless ssh` from the `Jenkins/Ansible Server` to all the other servers**

 - **For the LoadBalancer:**